-Ada D. Stewart, MD, FAAFP, a family physician with Cooperative Health in Columbia, South Carolina, is president of the American Academy of Family Physicians.
+Ada D. Stewart, MD, FAAFP, a family physician with Cooperative Health in Columbia, South Carolina, is board chair of the American Academy of Family Physicians.
 The AAFP represents 133,500 physicians and medical students nationwide.
-As AAFP president, Stewart advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.
+As AAFP board chair, Stewart advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

 Stewart has been a practicing family physician with Cooperative Health, formerly Eau Claire Cooperative Health Centers, since 2012 and currently serves as lead provider and HIV specialist.